k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

   </ul>
 </td>
 <td width="251">
-<p>The root function does not have an automatic mechanism that filters the extracted records from the Input parameters.
-When adding SELECT statements to the root function, always add the WHERE clause condition to extract the data from the input parameters.</p>
+<p>The Root function does not have an automatic mechanism that filters the extracted records from the input parameters.
+When adding SELECT statements to the Root function, always add the WHERE clause condition to extract the data from the input parameters.</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 </td>